Equestrian at the 1900 Summer Olympics – High jump

-The 1900 Summer Olympics was the only Olympic Games to date to feature an equestrian high jump competition.
+The high jump was one of five equestrian competitions held in late May and early June 1900 at the International Horse Show in Paris.
+The event was part of the Exposition Universelle, and later classified as part of the 1900 Summer Olympics.
+It is the only Olympic Games to date to feature an equestrian high jump competition.
 Nineteen competitors entered the high jump competition (similar to the modern puissance), although not all details have been discovered.